zendesk/select_an_address/README.md

 * **Force selection of brand:** Make the brand selection mandatory.
 * **Mandatory requester email:** Make the requester email address mandatory.

+Now make sure the email addresses you specified in your JSON map are configured as Support Addresses under Settings > Channels > Email.

 **Voila**, reload your Zendesk and everything should be working fine.
-Go to the new ticket view, select a brand, enter information and click submit.
+Go to the new ticket view, select a brand using your custom field, enter information and click submit.
 Your ticket should have been created with the given recipient.

 ## Contribution: